BYK/superset/docs/index.md

 ## `discard(iterable)`

-The discard() method deletes the iterable elements from the set and return the updated elements.
+The discard() method deletes the iterable elements from the data set and returns the updated elements.

 ### Example